garden-io/garden/docs/reference/providers/ephemeral-kubernetes.md

 The `ephemeral-kubernetes` provider is a specialized version of the [`kubernetes` provider](./kubernetes.md) that allows to deploy applications to one of the ephemeral Kubernetes clusters provided by Garden.

-For information about using ephemeral Kubernetes clusters, please refer to [Ephemeral Kubernetes clusters guide](../../k8s-plugins/ephemeral-k8s/README.md)

-Below is the full schema reference for the provider configuration.
-For an introduction to configuring a Garden project with providers, please look at our [configuration guide](../../using-garden/configuration-overview.md).
+Below is the full schema reference for the provider configuration..

 The reference is divided into two sections.
 The [first section](#complete-yaml-schema) contains the complete YAML schema, and the [second section](#configuration-keys) describes each schema key.